The Guanajuato tunnels are a series of wide channels that extended under the city and help divert traffic away from the city center.

 This, combined with the dam further upstream, meant that the present-day water flow is much smaller and more controlled.

 The old river tunnels were strengthened, reinforced, and converted into road tunnels to cater to the increased levels of traffic.
 The tunnels were of a suitable size to allow cars, medium-sized buses, and vans but prevented larger transport from getting into the city.

 Some additional tunnels were excavated during the late 1960s and 1990s.

 Tourist Information about the Guanajuato Tunnels

-The tunnels of Guanajuato have different layer crossroads and underground junctions.
+The tunnels of Guanajuato have different layers of crossroads and underground junctions.
 Few other cities can boast such an elaborate method to both hide and limit traffic.

-The tunnels generally take traffic that is heading in an eastwards direction, while the westward direction passes through the city center.
+The tunnels generally take traffic that is heading in an eastward direction, while the westward direction passes through the city center.

 These two levels of roads make maps of Guanajuato particularly confusing especially as some of the city’s major bus stops are subterranean.

 All of the tunnels have footpaths but some of the longer enclosed tunnels can be tiresome on the lungs and eyes, as polluting lorries and buses pass through.